tytyne/instaphoto/README.md

 django==1.11

-bootsrap
+bootsrap4

 Clone the Repo

-Run the following command on the terminal: git clone https://github.com/tytyne/gallery.git
+Run the following command on the terminal: git clone https://github.com/tytyne/instaphoto.git

-type cd gallery on terminal
+type cd instaphoto on terminal

 Known bugs
 No bugs but in case of encounter contact me.